mestn1y1/learnLingo/README.md

 # LearnLingo

 ✨ **LearnLingo** is an interactive language learning platform designed to help users learn new languages through various resources, including teachers and their lessons.
-The website offers features like signing up, logging in, and marking teachers as favorites.
+The website offers features like signing up, logging in, marking teachers as favorites, and switching between themes.

 ---